 Finishing In Lightroom

-I usually have rule where I don’t publish anything unless I’ve sat with it for a few days.
+I usually have a rule where I don’t publish anything unless I’ve sat with it for a few days.

-Sometimes I’ll think a photo looks great only to come back to it the next day and immediately see everything wrong with it.
+Sometimes I’ll think a photo looks great, only to come back to it the next day and immediately see everything wrong with it.
 This is why Lightroom is nice.
 It’s all right there and easy to tweak.

 New Workflow Final Thoughts